TransferTravel.com have teamed up with Flight-Delayed.co.uk to inform you of all the rights that come with your flight booking.

 Whether you can no longer commit to travel plans or if you are delayed, we have your back.

-Let’s come together and put a stop to the billion pound problem of wasted travel & flight delays!
+Let’s come together and put a stop to the billion-pound problem of wasted travel!

-When booking a holiday we don’t anticipate a flight delay or ever looking to cancel the trip.
-Most of us aim to get the best deals and skim briefly over the T&C’s, before eagerly purchasing the plans we then countdown to.
+When booking a holiday, we don’t anticipate a flight delay or that we will have to cancel the trip.
+Most of us aim to get the best deals and skim briefly over the T&C’s, before eagerly pressing the checkout button.

 When life happens, we all know that there are unfortunate circumstances that we can never predict and our plans can sometimes be disrupted by a delay or unexpected cancellation.

 Can I change the details on my flight ticket to another passenger?